Your Guts Are An Emotional Center

 As more is known about the interplay between your two brains, physical symptoms start to make sense.

 The enteric nervous system monitors toxins in foods.
-When things aren’t right.
-It greatly increases the amount of serotonin in your stomach and you end up with diarrhea which protects you from sickness.
+When things aren’t right, it increases the amount of serotonin in your stomach.
+You end having diarrhea.
+That protects you from sickness.

 When you’re anxious, your body releases adrenaline, cortisol, and norepinephrine.
 That’s what’s causing the fluttery feeling.